consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ```

 ### 5.6.
 Register the Color Settings Page
-Register the Simple Language color settings page with the IntelliJ Platform in the plugin configuration file using the `com.intellij.colorSettingsPage` extension point.
+Register the Simple Language color settings page with the Consulo in the plugin configuration file using the `com.intellij.colorSettingsPage` extension point.

 ```xml
   <extensions defaultExtensionNs="com.intellij">